Eppo-exp/eppo-docs/docs/sdks/server-sdks/java.md

 The above will request an assignment for the flag identified by `flagkey` to give to the subject identified by `subjectKey`.
 If that flag does not exist, is disabled, or an error is encountered evaluating the flag, `"defaultValue"` will be returned.

-The flag key can be found within the [Eppo Interface](https://eppo.cloud/feature-flags), in the flag's configuration.
+The flag key can be found within the [Eppo interface](https://eppo.cloud/feature-flags), in the flag's configuration.
 ![Example flag key](/img/feature-flagging/flag-key.png)

-If you wanted to pass in metadata about the subject, you would include the optional third parameter.
+If you wanted to pass in metadata about the subject, you would include the optional `subjectAttributes` parameter.
 Passing this in is required for any attribute-based targeting rules you that create to be applied.

 ```java
 Attributes subjectAttributes = new Attributes(